AdamCloete99/AJC-RAT-Selection-Algorithm-Final-Year-Project/README.md

 The normalised weights from the network attributes (C22:F25) and combined normalised weights of service characteristics and user preferences (AA3:AL103) from input data (Supplier selection) are what is used in the decision making MATLAB code.

 CC results (Supplier selection) contain the results from the algorithm.
 The first choice (B2:CZ4), second choice (B6:CZ8) and third choice (B10:CZ12) RATs are weighed up into the conditionary tables, showing the results and a bar graph representing the data.

+Users generated from different scenarios as well as their results are found in the remaining spreadsheets.